IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

 ![](https://manage.icewhale.io/api/static/docs/1731048505681_copyImage.png)

-*   Loosen the three screws of the SATA version
+- Loosen the three screws on the SATA board

 ![](https://manage.icewhale.io/api/static/docs/1731048506621_copyImage.png)

-**Replace SATA Extended Edition**
+**Replace the SATA expansion board**

-*   Link the power cord below
+- Connect the power cable of the lower board

 ![](https://manage.icewhale.io/api/static/docs/1731048507621_copyImage.png)

-*   Link the transmission line below
+- Connect the transmission cable of the lower board

-*   Note: When installing the transmission line, there are BP-CON1 and BP-CON2 ( there is a picture below to distinguish through the interface narration color silk screen characters) , and attention should be paid to the corresponding connection with the upper half
+- Note: When installing the transmission cable, there are BP-CON1 and BP-CON2 (the picture below is identified by the white silk-screen characters next to the interface), and you need to pay attention to the correspondence when connecting with the upper half

 ![](https://manage.icewhale.io/api/static/docs/1731048509026_copyImage.png)

 ![](https://manage.icewhale.io/api/static/docs/1731048510233_copyImage.png)

-*   Fix three bolts
+*   Fix three screws